 Let me guide you through the recipe with this step-by-step VIDEO.

-- because I love its taste, I used sambal oelek to add some extra heat, but you can use any kind of chili paste
+- Because I love its taste, I used sambal oelek to add some extra heat, but you can use any kind of chili paste, or fresh chili peppers.

 More pasta, please!